DurableDrupal/awebfactory-content-migration-rescue/manuscript/en/C03-case-study-awebfactory.md

 Now, at the end of the day, a Content Model must be implemented as a Database Schema of some kind.
 In our case study involving AWebFactory.com, our target migration database is [MongoDB](https://www.mongodb.com/download-center#community).

 On the [SCS](#SCS "Structured Content Server"), [Content Types](#ContentType) making up the [Content Model](#ContentModel) are implemented as valid [Mongoose Schema](http://mongoosejs.com/docs/guide.html).
 These are organized as composable hierarchies of [Content Attributes](#ContentAttribute).
-These may be either a primitive Content Attributes corresponding to a valid [Mongoose SchemaType](#MongooseSchemaType "such as String, Number, etc."); or an embeddable sub-schema, itself made up of Mongoose SchemaType attributes, and sometimes even other embeddable sub-schema in turn.
+These may be either a primitive Content Attribute corresponding to a valid [Mongoose SchemaType](#MongooseSchemaType "such as String, Number, etc."); or an embeddable sub-schema, itself made up of Mongoose SchemaType attributes, and sometimes even other embeddable sub-schema in turn.
 A Content Attribute mny also be specified as a JSON object, or as an array of Content Attributes.

 A diagram will help us visualize the different kinds of [Content Attributes](#ContentAttribute) composing the domain specific [Content Types](#ContentType).

 ![Mongoose, Base and Custom Content Attributes, composing the Domain Specific Content Model](img/content-model.png)

 Primitive Content Attributes are the SchemaTypes permitted by the Database ODM (Object Document Model) being used: Mongoose in our case.
-If we were using a relational database, this would correspond to the Data Types permitted in a relational database oriented ORM (Object Relational Model), for example [Sequelize](http://docs.sequelizejs.com/), used in Node.js code with the MySql databases.
+If we were using a relational database, this would correspond to the Data Types permitted in a relational database oriented ORM (Object Relational Model), for example [Sequelize](http://docs.sequelizejs.com/), used in Node.js code persisting to MySql databases.

-Base Content Attributes are Content Attributes often reused in content-centric applications, and are necessary either because they form separate collections or because they require built-in consistency for repeated embedded use.
+Base Content Attributes are Content Attributes often reused in content-centric applications, and are necessary either because they form separate collections or because they afford built-in consistency for repeated embedded use.

 Domain specific Content Attributes are those arising out of the analysis and design of the domain model of the specific application, its scope and business model context.
 Article for blogs or newspapers, Product for e-commerce applications.